guewen/stock-logistics-warehouse/stock_checkout_sync/readme/DESCRIPTION.rst

 * We use several operation types for Picking Transfers (Pick Shelves, Pick Reserve)
 * We use several operation types for Packing (Pack, Pack Post)
-* The "Group" flag is activated on the 2 Packing operation types
+* The "Checkout Synchronization" flag is activated on the 2 Packing operation types
 * The Packing can occur in several areas (Packing/PACK1, Packing/PACK2, Packing/PACK3)

 Based on these assumptions, we have these pickings, all for the same order: